 Quick Tip: SimplePress is one of their themes that I’ve used.
-If you try it out, get rid of the sliding images on the home and get your content up higher on the page.
+If you try it out, get rid of the sliding images on the home and get some juicy client-focused content up high on the page.

-Support seemed to be ok the one time I used it.
-But again, the theme is designed to be minimal when working with it.
+Support seemed to be ok the few times I used it.

 Lots of gurus promote this theme.
 And while they are a little more costly, nearing 100 bucks, their designs are nice and strong and people tout the search engine marketing tools within.